Skip to main content

 No two people are completely alike.
 Everyone has their own financial needs and priorities for their life after leaving the workforce.
 That makes retirement planning a very unique process.

-At the same time, there are certain considerations in retirement planning that tend to apply to specific groups of people.
-These aren’t absolutes — everyone is different — but they’re worth thinking about and taking into account.
+At the same time, certain considerations in retirement planning tend to apply to specific groups of people.
+These aren’t absolutes — everyone is different.
+However, they’re definitely worth thinking about and incorporating into your own retirement plan based on your own circumstances.

 Generally speaking, women and men have many things in common in terms of retirement planning.
 The ultimate goal of building a secure financial future is the same.
 The benefits of working with a fiduciary advisor apply to both men and women.

 Let’s take a closer look at important factors for women in their lives beyond the workforce.
-Whether you’re a single woman starting retirement planning or have a spouse, this information can help you make a more informed decision about your future.
+Whether you’re a single woman starting retirement planning or have a spouse, this information can help.
+The goal is to put you in a position to make a more informed decision about your future.

 Priorities for Women Planning for Retirement

 Overall, women have longer average lifespans than men.
-That’s especially important to take into account as you start to plan and save for retirement.
+That’s especially important to consider as you start to plan and save for retirement.

 The Centers for Disease Control and Prevention (CDC) report a major gap in life expectancy by gender.
 As of 2021, US women had an average life expectancy of 79.1 years.
 That’s a significant difference from men in the US, who had an average life expectancy of 73.2 years in 2022.